codeforamerica/ohana-web-search/README.md

     rspec

-To configure rspec output formatting (for example, to provide command line output in color), create a file called `.rspec` at the root of the project, and add one option per line, such as:
+To configure RSpec output formatting (for example, to provide command line output in color), create a file called `.rspec` at the root of the project, and add one option per line, such as:

     --color
     --format documentation

 Options for the format configuration are `progress` (default - shows a series of dots), `documentation`, `html`, or `textmate`.
-[More information can be found on the rspec website](https://www.relishapp.com/rspec/rspec-core/v/2-0/docs/configuration/read-command-line-configuration-options-from-files).
+[More information can be found on the RSpec website](https://www.relishapp.com/rspec/rspec-core/v/2-0/docs/configuration/read-command-line-configuration-options-from-files).

 For faster tests: